 What is the Detroit Promise?

 The Detroit Promise is a tuition-free college degree.
-The City of Detroit pays for your associate degree, as long as you meet the requirements.
+The City of Detroit pays for your associate degree or technical certificate tuition and fees, as long as you meet the requirements.
 (The program does not cover living expenses or incidental expenses.)

 Founded in 2016, the Detroit Promise ensures that any student graduating from any high school in the city of Detroit will have a tuition-free path to an associate degree or technical certificate.
 The program is administered by the Detroit Regional Chamber of Commerce, in partnership with colleges like HFC.